TNM0001/NightMareCooking/README.md

 # NightMareCooking
 A quick and easy one-stop-shop for the good stuff you want to see.
-Open source website host with Github Pages using HTML, CSS, and JavaScript.
+Open-source website hosted with Github Pages using HTML, CSS, and JavaScript.
 Coded by therealtnm on Discord.
 # WARNING: YOU ARE NOT ALLOWED TO CLAIM THE CODE TO THIS REPO AS YOUR OWN, YOU MAY MAKE IT YOUR OWN IF YOU MODIFY THE CODE.
 # YOU ARE NOT TO COPY AND PASTE, SKID, SELL, ADVERTISE, OR CLAIM THIS REPO.
 THIS REPO EXISTS ON A OPEN-SOURCE BASIS FOR PROOF OF ZERO MALICIOUS INTENT, IT IS NOT YOURS.